flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 Now that you know about [declarative UI programming](/docs/development/data-and-backend/state-mgmt/declarative) and the difference between [ephemeral and app state](/docs/development/data-and-backend/state-mgmt/ephemeral-vs-app), you are ready to learn about simple app state management.

+On this page, we are going to be using the `scoped_model` package.
+If you are new to Flutter and you don't have a strong reason to choose another approach (Redux, Rx, hooks, etc.), this is probably the approach you should start with. `scoped_model` is easy to understand and it doesn't use much code.
+It also uses concepts that are applicable in every other approach.

-This page describes an approach particularly appropriate to those new to Flutter, without a pre-existing preference for a particular state management approach.
-Developers with strong background in state management from other reactive frameworks, such as Redux or Rx, will find packages and tutorials listed on the [following page](/docs/development/data-and-backend/state-mgmt/options).
+That said, if you have strong background in state management from other reactive frameworks, you will find packages and tutorials listed on the [following page](/docs/development/data-and-backend/state-mgmt/options).

 ## Our example